 United States FDA.
 Dr. Freeman is Editor-in-Chief of Autonomic Neuroscience: Basic and Clinical and on the editorial boards of The Clinical Journal of Pain, Pain: Clinical Updates, and Clinical Autonomic Research.
 He is a founder of several companies in pain and neurodegenerative disease and is on the scientific advisory boards of many large and small pharmaceutical and biotechnology companies.
 His research and clinical interests are biomarker development in neurodegenerative disease, the physiology and pathophysiology of the small nerve fibers and the autonomic nervous system, and clinical trial design methodology in peripheral and central nervous system disease.
 He is the principal investigator on NIH-funded studies on the neurological complications of diabetes, the neurobiology of stress, and biomarker development in alpha-synucleinopathies.
 He has been principal investigator on many neurodegenerative disease and neuropathic pain clinical trials.
 He has authored more than 250 original reports, chapters, and reviews.
 Dr. Freeman received his medical degree from the University of Cape Town.
-Dr. Freeman's specific and extensive experience in clinical treatment of Parkinson's and other neurological disorders coupled with his extensive experience as a director of pharmaceutical companies and as an advisor of novel therapies for neurological diseases makes him uniquely qualified to serve on our board of directors.
+Dr. Freeman's specific and extensive experience in clinical treatment of Parkinson's and other neurological disoases makes him uniquely qualified to serve on our board of directors.